mirjampaales/cool-ml-project/named_entity_translation/README.md

 ## Named Entity Data Augmentation

-1. Gathered lists of person and location names
+1. Gathered lists of person and location names.
-2. Replaced the named entities in the extracted sentences with the gathered names
+2. Replaced the named entities in the extracted sentences with the gathered names.
-3. Obtained augmented data
+3. Obtained augmented data.

 ## Single-direction model finetuning